«Topos» as a sense of belonging

 Unearth Marble's Secrets

-Journey to the village of Pyrgos and visit the contemporary Museum of Marble Crafts (2007).
-This museum offers an incredible narrative, guiding visitors through the history and techniques of marble production, from ancient quarrying to the creation of finished sculptures.
-Original artworks and engaging audio-visual presentations bring this rich legacy to life.
+Journey to the village of Pyrgos and visit the Museum of Marble Crafts.
+This contemporary space offers an immersive narrative, guiding you through the history and techniques of marble production, from ancient quarrying to the creation of master sculptures.
+Original artworks and engaging presentations bring the island's rich artistic legacy to life, revealing why Tinos remains the spiritual home of marble craftsmanship.

 Experience the Tinos Festival

-Immerse yourself in the vibrant atmosphere of the iconic Tinos Festival, where unique events celebrate the island's culture and artistic spirit.
+Immerse yourself in the vibrant atmosphere of the Tinos Festival, a celebration of the island’s "Loud Soul".
+Throughout the summer, unique events and performances celebrate Tinian culture and artistic spirit, creating meaningful connections between tradition and the contemporary world.

 Savor Local Delicacies